Newsletter

 “In the last monitoring, a tiny spot of less than a centimeter was discovered in the prostate,” he wrote.
 “Upon examination, it turned out to be a very early stage of a malignant tumor, with no spread or metastases whatsoever.”

-The prime minister, 76, said doctors told him the condition was common among men his age and that he could either remain under monitoring or undergo treatment.
+The 76-year-old said that doctors told him the condition was common among men his age and that he could either remain under monitoring or undergo treatment.

-“I underwent targeted treatment that removed the problem and left no trace of it,” he said.
-“I went to a few short treatments, read a book, and continued working.
+The prime minister said that he “underwent targeted treatment that removed the problem and left no trace of it,” he said.
+“I went to a few short treatments, read a book and continued working.
 The spot disappeared completely.”

 Netanyahu thanked the doctors and medical teams at Hadassah Medical Center in Jerusalem and urged Israelis to take care of their health.